 The vitreous enamelled panels are mounted on 18mm thick MDF and usually painted matt white unless stated.
 For enquiries about sales and commissions do contact me and I shall reply within 48 hours.

-I began enamelling as a teenager in the 1960’s, taking over my late brother’s enamelling kiln our father bought.
-Ensconced in our father’s garage/workshop I became fascinated with vitreous enamels and fine metal work.
-Thanks to my father’s encouraging support and willingness to share his skills in working precious metals from his background in dentistry, I went to art school to study Jewellery and Silversmithing at Loughborough School of Art, a time of experimenting with the plethora of new materials and techniques
+I began enamelling in the 1960’s, taking over my late brother’s enamelling kiln our father bought.
+Ensconced in our father’s garage/workshop I became fascinated with vitreous enamels and fine metal work with much support from dad.
+As a consequence I went to art school to study Jewellery and Silversmithing at Loughborough School of Art.
+This was a time of experimenting with the plethora of new materials and techniques

-At Loughborough I focused on learning the techniques of chasing and repousè, forming of silver sheet by working on both the front and back with tiny tools.
+At Loughborough I focused on learning the techniques of chasing and repousse which is the shaping of silver sheet by working on both the front and back with tiny tools.
 Using these tools I can stretch and planish undulations and patterns into the silver sheet; a form of bas-relief.
-I explored the integration of enamels into my chased jewellery to bring colour to my silver pieces.
+I introduced enamels into my chased jewellery to bring colour to my silver pieces.
 Enamels are powdered glass of different colours.
 They can be opaque or transparent and once fired they become smooth, hard and glass like.
 Hence the name vitreous enamels from the Latin “vitreum” meaning glass.

 After completing a post-graduate teaching diploma I held a number of teaching posts in further and higher education colleges, concurrently maintaining a small workshop.
 Here I produced work for a gallery in London and undertook some shared exhibitions.
 At the time my work consisted mainly of drawings, photography and the use of wood with resin to make small artefacts and jewellery.

 Life’s side road